Vigilantes captivate the literature world

 Johnston McCulley: Zorro

-After Johnston McCulley introduced the world to Zorro in 1919, the masked vigilante became a fixture in media, appearing in films, TV series, musicals, comics, and computer games.
+After Johnston McCulley introduced Zorro in 1919, the masked vigilante became a fixture in media, appearing in films, TV series, musicals, comic books, and video games.

-In the story, Don Diego de la Vega, a prosperous landowner, assumes the secret identity to protect and avenge the poor, weak, and oppressed against the forces of injustice.
-The character is frequently linked to Joaquin Murrieta, a notorious bandit whose exploits reverberated during California's Gold Rush in the 1850s.
+Don Diego de la Vega, a rich landowner, secretly becomes a champion for the poor and weak, fighting against injustice.
+The character is often associated with Joaquin Murrieta, a famous bandit active during California's Gold Rush of the 1850s.

 In 2007, Isabel Allende wrote an origin story set against the backdrop of Mexican-ruled California.
 Her rendition covered the early escapades of the masked crusader.